Container Protocols

 class BillingProvider(Provider): name = "billing" priority = ProviderPriority.APPLICATION

-async def boot(self, container: BootContainerProtocol) -> None: """Phase 2: Resolve existing services, wire them, register new ones.""" gateway = await container.resolve(PaymentGateway) db = await container.resolve(InvoiceRepository) container.singleton(PaymentService, PaymentService(gateway, db))Key principle: The register() phase is purely declarative — it says what services exist, not how they are initialized.
-The boot() phase is where initialization, wiring, and conditional re-registration happen.
+async def boot(self, container: BootContainerProtocol) -> None: """Phase 2: Resolve existing services, wire them, replace via bind().""" gateway = await container.resolve(PaymentGateway) db = await container.resolve(InvoiceRepository) # Replace an already-registered singleton with the wired instance container.bind(PaymentService, PaymentService(gateway, db))Key principle: The register() phase is purely declarative — it says what services exist, not how they are initialized.
+The boot() phase is where initialization and wiring happen.

 3. Why Three Registration Protocols?